Multi-Camera Machine Vision System

 Solution

+The system operates by capturing the dimensions of a cargo piece upon receiving information about its presence from the METTLER TOLEDO weighing device.
+Four ZED cameras (one on each side) make 3D cargo scanning and then send four color point clouds to the control computer.
 With a special algorithm, point clouds are combined into a single sensory image used to calculate the width, height, and depth of the cargo.

-• Data Management Server.
+Data Management Server

 The Cogniteq experts were tasked to build a server on OS Linux to maintain four ZED cameras and transfer the scan results to the DB Schenker connected with the warehouse.